-Cape Jourimain Nature Centre is on the edge of the Northumberland Strait in beautiful southeastern New Brunswick — on Route 16, next to the Confederation Bridge to Prince Edward Island.
+Cape Jourimain Nature Centre is located on the Northumberland Strait, in beautiful southeastern New Brunswick on Route 16, at the foot of the Confederation Bridge to Prince Edward Island.

 Nestled into the Cape Jourimain National Wildlife Area, a 621 hectare site with a complex legacy of natural and human history, the centre is a great place to stop, hike the trails, walk the beach, watch the birds, enjoy a meal, admire the bridge from our observation tower, browse the gift shop, see our 19th-century lighthouse, and be amazed at how people used to make the perilous journey across unforgiving winter ice in open boats.

 - Nature trails — ranging from 2 to 6 km — allow visitors easy walking/hiking access to coastal flora and fauna — experience the ocean, marshes, and coastal forests in a brand new way.